Jen Braithwaite (Research & Operations)

 Max is a writer and director of TV drama and feature films, including 'Shortland Street', 'Step Dave', and his debut feature film, 'Everything We Loved'.
-He plays rugby for NZ’s gay-and-inclusive team, the NZ Falcons.
+He plays rugby for NZ’s gay-and-inclusive team, the NZ Falcons and practices yoga and mindfulness.
 After mentoring youth as part of the Kindness Institute’s Atawhai pilot program, Max saw first-hand how teaching Mindfulness and meditation techniques to our teenagers helps them deal with stress.

 Dominic Hoey (Youth Mentor)

-Dominic Hoey is a poet, author, and musician.
+Dominic Hoey has been a youth mentor and practicing yoag and meditation for over 5 years.
+Dominic is a poet, author, and musician.
 He has released five critically acclaimed studio albums, two books of poetry, four short films, a one man show and a best-selling novel.
 In a former life, he was an MC battle- and slam-poetry champion.
 He’s performed his spoken-word poetry in Australia, Europe, England, Japan, and America.
 Meditation and yoga are important in Dominic’s life and he is passionate about sharing these tools to support positive mental health.